n-mounier/bGWAS/README.md

 Matrix files, containing Z-scores for all prior GWASs should be downloaded separately and stored in `~/ZMatrices` or in the folder specified when launching the analysis.

-*Currently, this is not possible for users to directly add their own GWASs to this set of prior GWASs.
-Feel free to contact us for more information.*
+*Currently, this is not possible for users to directly add their own GWASs to this set of prior GWASs.   * *More GWASs will be added soon.   *
+*Feel free to contact us for more information.*

 <!---  Format?
 Can I add one more?--->